harrisoncramer/harrisoncramer.me/README.md

 # harrisoncramer.me

-This is <a href="https://www.harrisoncramer.me">, my personal software blog.
+This is my personal software blog, at <a href="https://www.harrisoncramer.me">harrisoncramer.me</a>.

 It's built with Astro, uses Github Actions for CI/CD, and Terraform for the AWS infrastructure.